headblockhead/textAdventure/README.md

 # Text Adventure

-A simple Text Adventure Written In GO.
+A simple puzzle based adventure game written in go.

 ## Running the Program